GOP predicts midterm wins; Biden warns of democracy threats

 “Clearly people are concerned about the economy,” Saunders said.
 But voters also are “concerned about the freedoms being taken away from them, whether you’re talking about voting rights or whether your talking about a women’s right to choose.”

-Associated Press writers Jill Colvin and Hope Yen contributed to this report.
+Weissert reported from Washington.
+Associated Press writers Jill Colvin and Hope Yen in Washington contributed to this report.

 Learn more about the issues and factors at play in the midterms at https://apnews.com/hub/explaining-the-elections.
 And follow the AP’s election coverage of the 2022 elections at https://apnews.com/hub/2022-midterm-elections.